William Zorach

 Death placeBath, Maine, United States of America

 BiographyPainter, printmaker, educator, and sculptor William Zorach is best known as the creator of visually weighty, powerfully modeled figural sculptures.
-Born Zorach Samovich to a large Jewish family in Lithuania, the artist was brought to Ohio as a two-year-old and spent most of his youth in Cleveland.
-From 1903 to 1906, he studied nights at the Cleveland School of Art while working for a lithographic publisher.
-After two years of further study at the conservative National Academy of Design in New York City, he went to Paris in 1910 to enroll at the progressive La Palette academy with portrait painter Jacques-Émile Blanche (1861–1942) and John Duncan Fergusson (1874–1961), a Scottish painter then experimenting with the strong color, bold brushwork, and decorative emphasis of post-impressionism.
+Born to a large Jewish family in Lithuania, the artist was brought to Ohio as a child and grew up in Cleveland.
+A teacher in elementary school assigned him the name “William," telling him it was more American than “Zorach," his birth name.
+He later adopted Zorach as his last name.
+From 1903 to 1906, he took evening classes at the Cleveland School of Art while working for a lithographic publisher.
+After two years of further study at the National Academy of Design in New York City, he went to Paris in 1910 and enrolled at the progressive La Palette academy, studying under portrait painter Jacques-Émile Blanche (1861-1942) and John Duncan Fergusson (1874-1961), a Scottish painter then experimenting with the strong color, bold brushwork, and decorative emphasis of post-impressionism.